 "Should Cambodian teams be more competitive, i.e.: narrowing the margins of defeats, or even making consecutive (Singapore) Cup quarter-finals appearances in the seasons to come, it will be a major sign of progress they have made - and this is where our clubs should be concerned, if they aren't concerned now."

-Indeed, justification has been seeked to determine the need of having our local sides constantly spar against foreign teams in both S.League and the Singapore Cup, hopefully at this juncture you already have the answer on why there is such a necessity.
+Indeed, justification has been sought to determine the need to have our local sides constantly spar against foreign teams in both the S.League and the Singapore Cup.
+Hopefully, at this juncture, you already have the answer to why there is such a necessity.

 The writing has been on the wall a long time and Singapore footballer have been and still is living in denial.
 All the complain about small salary and having to work part time to feed the family is true but it effect the standard of the game.
 The best coach in the world cannot do a thing in our football culture where players want to be treated like a professional but act like a pamper feeling.
 They don't like to be scolded or shouted at.
 So many good and renown coaches has come to our shore but left with tails between their legs as they cannot do anything to help Singapore football.
 I have nothing against local coaches but can they impose the hard discipline and training that is need to up the game and produce better footballer.
 We have to come to the hard fact that the best in our lands is simply not good enough for the world